2024 BMW iX

 Range and Efficiency

 How are the range and efficiency?
-The iX xDrive50 has an EPA-estimated range of 315 miles when equipped with the optional 22-inch wheels like our test car had or 324 miles with the standard 20-inch wheels.
-Impressively, we easily exceeded the EPA's estimate on our standardized real-world EV range test route.
-Here, the iX drove 377 miles on a single charge, which is one of the longest distances we've gotten so far from an EV.
+We tested the iX xDrive50.
+It easily exceeded the EPA's estimate in our standardized Edmunds EV Range Test, making it 377 miles on a single charge, which is one of the longest distances we've gotten so far from an electric SUV.

 Efficiency, or how much electricity the iX uses when driving, is also impressive.
 We measured 32 kWh used for every 100 miles of driving.
 That's one of the best results we've seen in the class and similar to what we've observed from less powerful EVs such as Ford's Mustang Mach-E.